yapb/docs/docs/waypointing.rst

 When you are playing a normal game on a waypointed map, the waypoints will of course be invisible so that they don't distract or annoy you in any way.
 When waypointing is activated (see: How can I access the waypoint editor?, Below for instructions on how to do that), you will see waypoints as vertical bars about as high as a standing player.
 The colour of normal waypoints is green, but you may also see waypoints in white, purple, red, blue and cyan.
 These colours indicate special waypoints, some of which have already been mentioned in the last paragraph.
 If you see waypoints that are much smaller than the other ones, they are crouch waypoints.
 They will force bots to crouch when approaching them.
 Such waypoints are needed to lead bots through vents or any other low and narrow passages.
 Connections between waypoints are marked as horizontal lines leading from the centre of one waypoint to the other.
 They, too, exist in different colours.
-You may see yellow, white, red and teal lines.
+You may see yellow, white and red lines.
 Don't worry if all these different colours sound confusing right now - it's actually very easy, but of course it helps a lot if you see some waypoints on the screen.
 Now you know what waypoints and connections are, what they are for and what they look like, you may want to enter the editing mode and see for yourself.